Raheel Sharif: Command, field and staff roles

+Higher command and staff positions

+In 2004 he was selected to join the prestigious Royal College of Defence Studies, UK where he graduated with distinction.

 In 2005 he was promoted to the rank of Major General and assigned command of the coveted 11th Infantry Division in Lahore.
 After commanding the division for over two years, he was posted as Commandant of the Pakistan Military Academy, Kakul.
 Following his promotion to Lieutenant General, Sharif served as a Corps Commander Gujranwala and then as the Inspector General for Training and Evaluation of the Pakistan Army before becoming the 15th Chief of Army Staff of Pakistan.

-Role in Counter Terrorism
+Role in Counter-Terrorism

 As the Inspector General for Training and Evaluation, he enhanced the military colleges in the country and provided unconventional warfare training to the troops.
-He also deals with the evaluation of military doctrines and war strategies with a view to shaping future training programs.
+He also dealt with the evaluation of military doctrines and war strategies with a view to shaping future training programs.
 He changed the army's focus more towards carrying out counter-insurgency operations against Tehrik-i-Taliban (Pakistani Taliban) militants.

 General Sharif has spearheaded a thinking in Pakistan military since 2007 that fighting Taliban inside Pakistan is more important than focusing on India, Pakistan's arch rival since independence.